qtux/instmatcher/README.rst

 Basic Usage Example
 ===================
 The library must be initialised with the ``init`` function before calling any other function.
-Afterwards the ``match`` function may be used to search for a matching institute for a given affiliation string.
+Afterwards the ``match`` function may be used to search for a matching institution for a given affiliation string.

 .. code:: python